conjure-cp/conjure-oxide/docs/src/misc/abstract_comprehension.md

 # AbstractComprehension

-`Abstract Comprehensions` are a distinct version of a `Comprehension` that is, as of now, used when creating Set Rules. `Abstract Comprehensions` are currently a temporary feature and may be significantly refactored or integrated into the current `Comprehension` type.
+`Abstract Comprehensions` are a distinct version of a comprehensions to `Comprehension` intended for ease of use. `Abstract Comprehensions` are currently a temporary feature and may be refactored or integrated into the current `Comprehension` type eventually.

 ## Comprehensions Use

 Comprehensions can be used to construct representations of lists.
-A comprehension is declared using square brackets '[]' that contain a generator expression (such as a = i) followed by a "|" and a comma separated list of conditions that are boolean expressions.
+A comprehension is declared using square brackets '[]' that contain a return expression (such as a = i) followed by a "|" and a comma separated list of qualifiers that are either generators, conditions, or letting statements.

 Examples include:
-[i-1 | i <- [5,6,7]]
+[ i-1 | i <- [5,6,7]]
 or
-[i = a | a in b] (in-set rule)
+[ i = a | i <- b] (in-set rule)

 More details on the use of comprehensions in the language of Essence can be found at: https://conjure.readthedocs.io/en/latest/essence.html#comprehensions